 So why is there often hesitation towards print marketing?
 The answer is simple: impatience.
 Measuring the success of print content requires control group testing, which takes longer and, admittedly, is a bigger investment before knowing the return.
 However, regardless of the effort involved to ensure its worth, some brands are proving the value of print marketing and are seeing returns on these investments.
 Full magazines and catalogs, in particular, are enjoying a branded content moment and are proving that they are as much about product as they are about holistic communication.

 For many brands, the key to driving sales is more complex than simply offering coupons or special offers.
 Instead, it’s about going beyond the commercial experience to aligning your brand with an ethos that drives a consumer towards your product.

 Know who your real audience is.

-If you’re like me, you received a glossy catalog on hefty stock paper from Amazon, Shutterstock and probably others this past holiday season.
+If you’re like me, you received a glossy “Holiday Kids Gift Book” on hefty stock paper from Amazon recently.
 Why would Amazon go to the trouble to design a print catalog when it has direct access to you via phone notifications, email, social and programmatic advertising, and television spots?
 Because you’re not the audience.
 Your children are.
-Amazon touted the mag as a “Holiday Kids Gift Book, packed with over 90 colorful pages of gifts and activities for kids — including an interactive augmented reality experience to explore.”
-The kids are the ones begging for gifts, and what better way to capture their undivided attention that to send them 90 pages of entertaining content — just for them!
+Amazon touted last year’s edition as a “Holiday Kids Gift Book, packed with over 90 colorful pages of gifts and activities for kids — including an interactive augmented reality experience to explore.”
+The kids are the ones begging for gifts, and what better way to capture their undivided attention that to send them 90 pages of entertaining content — just for them.